 Click here to self-schedule a televisit, or call Centerpoint Health at 513-217-9165 to speak with someone.

 You'll receive a text message or email with further instructions about how to access your televisit.

 Please bring an identification card and insurance information to all appointments.

 Vaccinations for COVID-19

-In addition to older children and adult vaccinations, Centerpoint Health will be now offering the Covid-19 Moderna vaccine to children between the ages of 6 months and 5 years old as recommended by CDC and approved for emergency use by the FDA.
+In addition to older children and adult vaccinations, Centerpoint Health offers the Covid-19 Moderna vaccine to children between the ages of 6 months and 5 years old as recommended by CDC and approved for emergency use by the FDA.
 Vaccines will be offered at our Franklin office on Thursdays and Fridays.
 Please call to schedule 513-318-1188.

 Vaccinations are offered on Thursdays from 9-5 and Fridays 9-12 at our clinic in Franklin at 333 Conover Dr, Ste B.

 Centerpoint Health offers Pfizer and Moderna booster shots for people over 18 years of age who received the Pfizer or Moderna vaccine more than six months ago or who received the Johnson & Johnson vaccine more than two months ago.